 You know those people who just seem like they were born old?
-Those teachers, grandparents, neighbors – it’s so hard to imagine them ever having their own childhoods.
+Those teachers and grandparents and neighbors – it’s so hard to imagine them ever having their own childhoods.
 It’s like they just exist to be authority figures, to nurture our youth, to preserve the old way of things, to face old age with dignity.
-It’s hard to imagine them unwrinkled, light with inexperience.
+It’s hard to imagine them unwrinkled or light with inexperience.
 And it’s not just how we younger people perceive them; often they’re leaning into their age because they themselves felt like they were always old souls, born to be old and finally just hitting their stride once the gray hairs appear.
-And I’ve always appreciated the symbiosis between myself and the people holding up that end of the timeline, for the same reason there’s no safer place than a week with grandma and grandpa.
+And I’ve always appreciated the symbiosis between myself and the people holding up that end of the timeline, for the same reason there’s no safer place than a week at grandma and grandpa’s.
 After all, we couldn’t be young if there wasn’t someone who always seemed old, even if there are, inevitably, fewer of those people as we get older, and we start to realize that just maybe there’s an invisible belt beneath our feet, slowly and silently moving us towards them.

 But I wonder, too, if Rembrandt is betraying his own age here.
 Though we’re not so great at recognizing it at the time, it’s actually pretty easy to be young and talented and successful.
 It makes you want to see how far you can push your own technical prowess.
-But youth is always wasted on the young, right?
-I think that anyone who’s actually gone through the process of aging would be the first to say that perfection stops being the goal pretty quickly.
-And in this way, you almost wonder if this painting is a less a perfect portrait of age than it is a perfect example of what a young man’s idea of age looks like.
-And you don’t have to look any further than his own self-portraits when he finally arrived at Aeltje’s age – and our collective, emotional response to them – to know how true this is.
+But youth is always wasted on the young, isn’t it?
+I think anyone who’s actually gone through the process of aging would be the first to say that perfection stops being the goal pretty quickly.
+And in this way, you almost wonder if this painting is a less a perfect portrait of age than it is a perfect example of what a young man’s idea of what age looks like.
+And you don’t have to look any further than his own self-portraits when he finally arrived at Aeltje’s age – and our own collective, emotional response to them – to know how true this is.
 Consider his self-portrait from 1669, the year of his death.
-It’s considered his last self-portrait, painted when he was 63.
+It’s considered his last self-portrait, painted when he was 63, a year older than Aeltje.
 He doesn’t have to capture every individual wrinkle as long as we know that they’re implied, that what are wrinkles anyway than the experience of life lived laminating your face like layers upon layers of paint.
-And more than his weathered skin tone, it’s his weathered facial expression – a sense of resignation, of being settled into his own body.
+And more than his weathered skin tone, it’s his weathered facial expression – a sense of resignation, of having settled, of looking settled.
 Where Aeltje looks a little blank, a little past us, Rembrandt looks straight at us.
-Don’t follow my example, he seems to be saying.
-Don’t make a young man’s mistakes, he seems to be telling us.
-But if you do – of course, when you do – at least have the wisdom to learn something from them.
+Don’t follow my example, don’t make a young man’s mistakes, he seems to be telling us.
+But if you do – and of course, when you do – at least have the wisdom to learn something from them.
 And maybe try to go easy on yourself.

 And this is where it really feels like Rembrandt was born to be old.
 Because this period of his life felt like he was prioritizing compassion over that exquisite technical prowess, even if that prowess is still very much present.
 He’s not necessarily painting himself compassionately – we see, after all, an old, wrinkled man who seems very much defeated by his own life.
 But he’s showing compassion to himself as an artist.
-Think back to the artist in the studio, the intimidating size of the canvas, tasked with achieving perfection.
-He’s mastered it.
-The canvas has shrunk down.
-And from a technical perspective, he’s simply not going to the same pains to fuss over the skin like he does with Aeltje.
+Think back to that artist in the studio, the intimidating size of that canvas, tasked with achieving perfection.
+He’s done it, he’s mastered it.
+That canvas has shrunk down, it’s not even visible in the painting anymore.
+And from a technical perspective, he’s simply not going to go to the same pains to fuss over the skin like he does with Aeltje.
 Perfection is not the goal.
-A young man might have all the time in the world to capture a lamb’s ear texture of skin tone, but a gruff old man who’s seen his fortunes crumble simply gets to the point.
-And whether you see yourself in his work, or yourself as born to be old, or never plan to get old, and best of luck with that, I think we can all still learn something from Rembrandt’s example.
+A young man might have all the time in the world to capture the lamb’s ear texture of skin tone, but a gruff old man who’s seen his fortunes crumble simply gets to the point.
+And whether you see yourself in his work, or see yourself as someone born to be old, or plan to never get old, and best of luck with that, I think we can all still learn something from Rembrandt’s example.
 And again, I think he’d be heartened to know that.
 May we all reach a point in life where compassion, not perfection, artistry, not accuracy, is what matters.

 Special thanks to Emma Starr, Tom Miller, Melanie Funes, Charles Gustine, John Walsh, and the intrepid museum-goers at the Museum of Fine Arts, Boston.
 For more information and past episodes, go to theLonelyPalette.com, or you can follow us on Twitter @lonelypalette, or follow us on Instagram @thelonelypalette, or like us on facebook, and if you want more people to discover the show, if only so you can say you listened before it was cool, please a rating and review on Apple podcasts.
 And if you want to really help support the show and get more episodes sooner, consider becoming a patron on Patreon at www.patreon.com/lonelypalette.
 If you’re one of the next 9 patrons to pledge, you’ll receive a bonus Beast Jesus enamel pin, so hop to it.